tempname11/WorkingTitle4/notes/medium_term.md

 ### known bugs
+- debug camera should not move when imgui is shown
 - artifacts on top and left edge of viewport
 - specular highlights seem to be "biased" as if only on one side of object, when it should be even.

 ### architectural problems
+- unfinished yarns could be just an atomic counter with last-will-signal.
 - task::inject seems net harmful, should deprecate it.
 - resource aliasing seems net harmful.
 - lib::task, avoid so many allocations
-- unfinished yarns could be just an atomic counter with last-will-signal.
 - semaphores are used unnecessarily to separate work <-> imgui <-> compose
 - texture mip levels are generated at runtime